bootchk/libNRFDrivers/readme.md

 C++ facade to certain Nordics nrf_drv_<foo> modules.

-Modules are compatible with Nordic Softdevice (SD.)
+"Modules" are compatible with Nordic Softdevice (SD.)
 (The alternative --use the HAL-- is not compatible with SD.)

+"Coordinated" means:

+     - compatible with SD
+     - and/or shares resources (GPIO pins)

 SD compatibility strategies
 -